 The restaurant served normal buffet meals for the regular guests, but weight loss program guests like me and Melanie were served a personalized low-fat meal plan.
 Lunches were usually a tasty salad and light soup, but breakfast and dinner were a different story.

 Breakfast was simple, such as pieces of fruit and raw nuts.
-Dinner was usually an austere affair consisting of the most basic items – a small piece of fish or plain tofu, plain steamed vegetables, and plain black rice or dry quinoa, with no seasoning, sauce, dressing, or flavour.
+It was more like eating for fuel rather than eating a real meal.
+Dinner was usually an austere affair consisting of the most basic items – potein in the form of a very small piece of fish or a few slices of plain tofu, plain steamed vegetables, and plain black rice or dry quinoa, with no seasoning, sauce, dressing, or added flavor of any kind. it was shockingly boring.
 It was difficult to eat such plain meals.
 After a few of these bland dinners, I craved some flavour and bought a giant muffin in the deli and ate it in my room.
 I felt guilty and texted Melanie to tell her I’d eaten a muffin.

 “Don’t worry.
 I’ve eaten every cake and muffin and cookie in the deli already” she texted back.
 “I can tell you which the good ones are.”

 Melanie had found the dinners too hard, so sometimes she skipped dinner and bought cake in the deli and ate it in her room.
-Whenever she did this, her husband got angry at her.
-Then she would threaten to divorce him.
+Whenever she did this, her husband got angry at her and then she would threaten to divorce him.
+Apparently this happened a lot as they both seemed quite grumpy when I saw them.
+It seems like it’s hard to stay in a good mood and stay married when you’re hungry.
 She still managed to lose a lot of weight, despite eating every type of cake in the deli.

-Thanyapura isn’t a typical resort in the usual sense.
-It’s really a giant sports club with a hotel attached.
+Thanyapura isn’t a typical holiday resort in the usual sense.
+It’s really a giant sports club with a hotel attached, geared towards sports training.
 The sports facilities, medical services and staff are excellent.
 I was pretty sure I was having a different experience from the summer camp families and sports teams though, who were having very social group bonding experiences while I ate my meals and did my activities alone in solitary silence.
-I didn’t know who else was doing the same program that I was.
-I never talked to another guest while I was there aside from my friend Melanie and her husband who I only saw at dinner time.
-I was glad they were there.
+I didn’t have any interactions with other guests and didn’t know who else was doing the same program that I was.
+I never talked to another guest while I was there aside from my friend Melanie and her husband who I only saw at dinner time, and I was glad they were there.

 At the end of the week , my final results were surprising.
 I had gained one kilo!
 However the bio impedance scan showed that I’d actually lost fat and gained muscle (which weighs more than fat).
 I was a bit slimmer and felt much better.
 I even missed my daily Thanyapura exercise routine (morning yoga with Pascha and abs class with Jay) when I left there.

-My first and last activities every day were walking past the Olympic pool between the hotel and the restaurant.
+My first and last activities every day were walking past the Olympic pool between the hotel and the restaurant to go to breakfast and return from dinner.
 It was my favourite activity every morning and evening.
 I loved watching the swimmers doing laps in the glittering morning sun or the shimmering night lights.
-I admired the athletes’ stamina and dedication.
+Most of all, I admired the athletes’ stamina and dedication to keep doing endless laps around that gigantic pool.
 It was beautiful and inspiring.

 Overall, I really enjoyed my experience at Thanyapura and I was impressed by how well the weight-loss program integrated sports training, medical services, spa treatments and food in a science-based approach to healthy weight loss.
+I’d recommend it to anyone and I’d go back again.
 Thanyapura is a place that delivers real results.